 The intended scope of usage for a private key is specified though certificate extensions, including the key usage extensions, in the associated certificate.

-- TLS certificates created by the subscriber node for the purpose of securing communications with the nodes of other authorised Corda Network subscribers.
-Such TLS certificates may be revoked and reissued from time to time by the subscriber node; and
+- TLS certificates created by the Subscriber node for the purpose of securing communications with the nodes of other authorized Subscribers.
+Such TLS certificates may be revoked and reissued from time to time by the issuing Subscriber node; and

-- Identity certificates which are used by the subscriber node to sign transactions on the ledger on behalf of the subscriber entity.
-Such signatures allow third party authentication of the acceptance of the signed transaction by the subscriber entity.
-The exact legal sta tus of such signatures shall be determined by the surrounding legal framework governing business between respective entities on the ledger, including any commercial contracts in place and relevant jurisdictional laws and regulations.
+- Identity certificates which are used by the Subscriber node to sign transactions on the ledger on behalf of the Subscriber entity.
+Such signatures allow Relying Party authentication of the acceptance of the signed transaction by the Subscriber entity.
+The exact legal status of such signatures shall be determined by the surrounding legal framework governing business between respective entities on the ledger and relevant jurisdictional laws and regulations.

 4.5.2 Relying Party Public Key and Certificate Usage

-Relying parties use subscriber certificates and associated public keys to secure connections and authenticate messages from other Corda Network subscribers.
+Relying Parties use Subscriber certificates and associated public keys to help secure connections and authenticate messages from other Subscribers.
 Certificates may specify restrictions on use though critical certificate extensions, including the basic constraints and key usage extensions.

-The CA shall issue CRLs specifying the current status of all unexpired certificates issued under this PKI scheme.
-It is a condition of use of Corda Network that relying parties process and comply with this information whenever using certificates in a transaction.
+The CA shall issue certificate revocation lists (CRLs) specifying the current status of all unexpired certificates issued under this PKI scheme.
+It is a condition of use of Corda Network that Relying Parties process and comply with this information whenever using certificates in a transaction.